 Exhibition: ‘MoRFES’ by Maria Yablonina at Kapelica Gallery

 Kapelika believes it is important to present Maria Yablonina’s work due to its interesting use of robots which hover between industrial and artistic.
-The meaning of their use remains in the field of art and research, however, their implicated functionality can be found in the construction field bordering on science fiction, but a direction that seems it where we are heading towards, industrial construction seems it´s at the border of a paradigm change.
+The meaning of their use remains in the field of art and research.
+However, their implicated functionality can be found in the construction field bordering on science fiction, but the direction that seems it where we are heading, industrial construction, seems it´s at the border of a paradigm change.

 The poetic and totally non-political work MoRFES transforms existing spaces into labyrinths, in which we can see the architecture of the future, in which robots create architectures autonomously with each other.